maxjvjohansson/path-validator-cli/README.md

 # Path Validator CLI Tool

-A command-line tool for validating and fixing path naming conventions across your project files so you can deploy without any issues.
+A command-line tool that ensures your project paths work not just locally, but also in production deployments.

+## What Does It Do?

+This tool helps developers avoid common path-related issues that can break projects when moving from a local environment to production.
+It scans your project for path inconsistencies and suggests (or automatically applies) fixes to ensure smooth deployment.

 ## Features

-- Validates file and directory names against common naming conventions.
-- Support for HTML, CSS, PHP, and JavaScript projects.
+- Scans and validates paths across HTML, CSS, PHP, and JavaScript projects
+- Automatically adjusts paths that work locally but would break in deployment
-- Detects issues like:
+- Detects and fixes issues like:
-  - Spaces in filenames
-  - Special characters
-  - Inconsistent casing
-  - Platform-specific path incompatibilities
+  - Incorrect relative paths (../, ./, /)
+  - Paths that work locally but break when deployed
+  - Absolute paths that need to be relative
+  - Missing files or incorrect references
-- 🛠️ Automatically fixes detected issues (when not using --check-only)
+- Automatically applies fixes (when not using --check-only)
-- 📋 Generates detailed reports of found issues
+- Generates a clear report of all detected issues and suggested corrections
-- ⚡ Fast and lightweight
+- Fast, lightweight & easy to use